 Search for a Specialist

-Dr Allan Harkness specialises in coronary artery disease, heart failure and valve disease through advanced cardiac imaging with CT and echocardiography.
+Dr Allan Harkness is a Consultant Cardiologist who specialises in coronary artery disease, heart failure and valve disease through advanced cardiac imaging with CT and echocardiography in Essex

 Dr Harkness specialises in coronary artery disease, heart failure and valve disease through advanced cardiac imaging with CT and echocardiography.